-(a.k.a.
+The Lakeshore Trail #340 circles around Riggs Lake (a.k.a.
 Riggs Flat Lake), in southeastern Arizona's Pinaleno Mountains.
-This loop hike next to a beautiful mountain lake makes for a brief and easy outing, and is easy enough for small children to hike.
-Because of its proximity to Riggs Lake and Riggs Flat Campground, this trail is popular with fishermen and campers.
+This loop hike next to a beautiful mountain lake makes for a brief and easy outing and is easy enough for small children to hike.
+This trail is popular with fishers and campers because of its proximity to Riggs Lake and Riggs Flat Campground.

-and grew potatoes in this high mountain valley.
+Riggs Flat, where the lake is today, was once the home of the Riggs family.
+The Riggs' were early inhabitants of the Pinaleno Mountains, who built a log cabin and grew potatoes in this high mountain valley.
 Long after the Riggs family abandoned their mountain top farm for the Sulphur Springs Valley, the Arizona Game and Fish Department constructed a dam at the lower end of Riggs Flat, creating Riggs Lake in 1957.

 Do not park your vehicle in a Riggs Flat Campground campsite, or you will be subject to the camping fee.

 From the end of the campground, where the road makes a 180 degree turn to the left, a concrete walkway heads off to the right, towards the wooded lakeshore.
 After passing a popular fishing spot, the walkway turns to dirt, and the Lakeshore Trail straightaways across Riggs Lake's earthen dam.
-The trail crosses a little wooden bridge over the spillway, before reentering the coniferous forest bordering the waterfront.
+The trail crosses a little wooden bridge over the spillway before reentering the coniferous forest bordering the waterfront.

 As you are rounding the north shore, the trail becomes a narrow footpath that ambles among tall ferns and marshy inlets.
 The fire-scarred summit of Merrill Peak rises above the lake to the south.